shohei-shibata/zero-docs/src/content/docs/operations/controls.md

 ### Hopper Gate Open/Close

-Starts or shuts off the flow of the hopper material.
-To control the material spread rate when the gate is opened, use the [adjust dial](#hopper-rate-adjust-dial) located on the front of the hopper.
+Starts or shuts off the flow of the product.
+To control the spread rate when the gate is opened, use the [adjust dial](#hopper-rate-adjust-dial) located on the front of the hopper.

 ### Hopper Diffuser

-Use this to adjust the spread of the hopper material.
+Use this to limit the spread of the product on the left side of the machine's travel direction.

-### Hopper Deflector Adjustment
+### Hopper Spread Pattern Control

-Use this to limit the spread of the hopper material on the left side of the vehicle's moving direction.
+Adjusting this cable will modify the spread patthern of the product.
+You can lay the product more densely on the left, on the right, or spread evenly in both directions.

 ### Speedometer